grisuno/LazyOwn/COMMANDS.md

 Replace `<target_ip>` with the IP address of the target web server.
 For example:
     nikto -h 10.10.10.10

+## finalrecon
+Runs the `finalrecon` tool to perform a web server vulnerability scan against the specified target host.

+1. Executes `finalrecon` with the `-h` option to specify the target host IP address.

+:param line: This parameter is not used in the current implementation but could be used to specify additional options or arguments if needed.
+:param rhost: The IP address of the target web server, specified in the `params` dictionary.

+:returns: None

+Manual execution:
+To manually perform a web server vulnerability scan using `finalrecon`, use the following command:
+    finalrecon --url=http://<target_ip> --full -o txt -cd <directory_reports>

+Replace `<target_ip>` with the IP address of the target web server.
+For example:
+    finalrecon --url=http://192.168.1.92 --full -o txt -cd /home/gris/finalrecon

 ## openssl_sclient
 Uses `openssl s_client` to connect to a specified host and port, allowing for testing and debugging of SSL/TLS connections.